SoftwareSecurityLab/ElGamal/README.md

 # Support
 If you need help you can either open an issue in [GitHub page][gitpage] or contact the developers by mailing to golgolniamilad@gmail.com

-# Authors and acknowledgment
-I'm so grateful to [Dr.Maryam Mouzarani][tmail] who was directing this project fully from guidance to contribution.

-In simple words:
-> If there wasn't her helps and guidances it was impossible to develop this module.

 # License
 This work is published under [ISC][isc] license.